 - Remove the paper wrapper from a crayon and rub it flat across the paper, until you have covered the entire leaf outline.
 Do one large leaf per page or a collage of smaller leaves, overlapping.

 I searched high and low for liquid glycerin to preserve leaves.
 My 7-year old daughter finally asked, “Could we just order it online?”
 Oh, right.
 There’s that.
-Amazon carries this Now Solutions Vegetable Glycerin for less than $10 for 16 ounces.
+Amazon carries this PURE Vegetable Glycerin for less than $15 for 16 ounces.
 It’s the best price by far.
 If you’re in the Portland area and need it faster, I found it at Michaels and Rite Aid, not Walgreens or Fred Meyer.

 This post may contain affiliate links.
 See the disclosure policy for more information.